Functions & Loops

 }

-• Now, this gets a little tricky, as anything we assign with <- in a loop only exists in a loop, so we two extra steps
+• Now, this gets a little tricky, as anything we assign with <- in a loop only exists in a loop, so we need two extra steps

 • First, we read it in mostly like normal, into something called file , which is temporary and only exists within the loop